a-postx/Delobytes.Extensions.Configuration/README.en.md

 [RU](README.md), [EN](README.en.md)

 .Net configuration extensions for configuration/secrets providers.
-Package allows to use the following third-party providers as a configuration source for your .NetCore application (via Microsoft.Extensions.Configuration):
+Package allows to use the following third-party provider clients as a configuration source for your .NetCore application (via Microsoft.Extensions.Configuration):
 - Yandex.Cloud Lockbox
 - AWS AppConfig